 So you’ve been doing some SEO research for your business and wondered… what’s the difference between hashtags/keywords and how can using these benefit my business?

-Firstly, keywords be it hashed or otherwise are super important for businesses these days.
+Firstly, keywords – be it hashed or otherwise – remain super important for businesses to this day.
 It helps create a bridge to what people want to search for (such as trending topics) and what content you should be creating to fill that void.